oxcompsoc/learntocode/session3/README.md

 ## Mathematical exercises

-The remainder of the exercises are intended for maths students with a mathematical background or those that have studied maths at some point (A-Level Core Maths should be enough).
+The remainder of the exercises are intended for maths students or those that have studied maths at some point (A-Level Core Maths should be enough).

 ### Exercise 15: Representing polynomials